Ethan Waller

-The young prop's breakthrough season came in 2013/14 while fell Saints Alex Corbisiero was unavailable due to injury.
+The young prop's breakthrough season came in 2013/14 while Saints Alex Corbisiero was unavailable due to injury.
 Pushing his brother, Alex, for the number one shirt at the club in his later years at Saints, Ethan made 95 appearances in a Saints shirt and featured in some of the club's biggest games.

-Making a large impact off the pitch with the fans, Waller hosted many charity events while as Saints, including writing a Christmas Pantomime two years running, in which the whole squad performed.
+Making a large impact off the pitch with the fans, Waller hosted many charity events while at Saints, including writing a Christmas Pantomime two years running, in which the whole squad performed.

 The young prop also helped Saints' second side the Northampton Wanderers lift the Aviva 'A' League trophy in 2016/17, beating Gloucester United in the final at Franklin's Gardens.

 It was announced on 19 January 2017 that Waller would leave his first club Saints and join fellow Aviva Premiership side Worcester Warriors for the 2017/18 campaign.